Caucasus campaign: 1914

 During December, Nicholas II of Russia visited the Caucasus campaign.
 The head of the Armenian Church, along with the president of the Armenian National Council of Tiflis, Alexander Khatisyan, received him:

 On December 15, 1914, at the Battle of Ardahan, the city was captured by the Turks.
 This was an operation commanded by the German Lt.
 Col. Stange.
 The mission of Stange Bey Detachment was to conduct highly visible operations to distract and pin down Russian units.
 Stange Bey's initial mission was to operate in the Chorok region.
 The unit was materially assisted by the rebellious Adjars of the country, who seized the road.
 Later Enver modified the original plan toward supporting the Battle of Sarikamish.
 Stange Bey Detachment was ordered to cut the Russian support link to Sarikamish-Kars line.
 On January 1, this unit was in Ardahan.

 On December 22, at the Battle of Sarikamish, the 3rd Army received the order to advance towards Kars.
 In the face of the 3rd Army's advance, Governor Vorontsov planned to pull the Russian Caucasus Army back to Kars.
 Yudenich ignored Vorontsov's wish to withdraw.
 He stayed to defend Sarikamis.
 Enver Pasha assumed personal command of the 3rd Army and ordered it into battle against the Russian troops.

 1915

 On January 6, the 3rd Army headquarters found itself under fire.
 Hafiz Hakki Pasha ordered a total retreat.
 On January 7, the remaining forces began their march towards Erzurum.
 The resulting Battle of Sarikamish became a stunning defeat.
 Only 10% of the Army managed to retreat back to its starting position.
 The entire IX Corps surrendered to the Russians.
 By mid-January less than 18000 of the 95000 Turks who fought the campaign survived.
 30000 are said to have died of cold.
-The mean elevation of the district was 6500 feet aboe sea level and the Turkish army was supplied by a single railway and snowbound roads.
+The mean elevation of the district was 6500 feet above sea level and the Turkish army was supplied by a single railway and snowbound roads.